syedmba/whatsapp-bot/README.md

 # WhatsApp Messaging Bot

-### This bot is designed for you to be able to send your holiday well-wishes to all your friends and family without having to embarrassingly show that you used broadcast lists
+## This bot is designed for you to be able to send your holiday well-wishes to all your friends and family without having to use broadcast lists.

 #### The bot uses an exported contact list in csv format with contact names and numbers listed.